 Hair loss caused by chemotherapy is one of the most dreaded and distressing side effects of cancer treatment.
 But it can help to understand why hair falls out and what to expect.
-Read on to get the full picture, including how you can support your scalp during and after chemo and what you can do to help your body regrow healthy hair.
+Read on to get the full picture, including how you can support your scalp during and after chemo and what hair wellness options are available to support your hair journey.

 What Is Chemotherapy?